DeepSeek V3.2/GLM-5 Usage#

 Tip

-To enable the experimental overlap scheduler for EAGLE speculative decoding, set the environment variable SGLANG_ENABLE_SPEC_V2=1.
+To enable overlap scheduler for EAGLE speculative decoding, we recommend setting the environment variable SGLANG_ENABLE_SPEC_V2=1.
 This can improve performance by enabling overlap scheduling between draft and verification stages.

 Function Calling and Reasoning Parser#